Low Testosterone / Hypogonadism and Male Infertility

 Sometimes multiple medications to increase endogenous testosterone production are used in combination.
 Of course, any time you combine medications you have higher costs, as well as increased potential for side effects.

-One combination that typically does not work very well to raise endogenous testosterone production is clomiphene plus HCG.
-The reason is that clomiphene works by increasing LH secretion from the pituitary, and HCG is already increasing the LH levels in the bloodstream directly.
-However, clomiphene can raise FSH levels, so if the FSH is inappropriately low in a man receiving HCG, then adding clomiphene to HCG might be of benefit.
+One combination that typically does not work very well to raise endogenous testosterone production are SERMs plus HCG.
+The reason is that SERMs work by increasing LH secretion from the pituitary, and HCG is already increasing the LH levels in the bloodstream directly.
+However, SERMs can raise FSH levels, so if the FSH is inappropriately low in a man receiving HCG, then adding a SERM to HCG might be of benefit.

-A better combination in terms of T production is combining anastrazole with either clomiphene or HCG.
-Since anastrazole works in a completely different manner than clomiphene or HCG, it can complement their effect on testosterone production while also keeping estradiol levels from getting too high.
+A better combination in terms of T production is combining anastrazole with either SERMs or HCG.
+Since anastrazole works in a completely different manner than SERMs or HCG, it can complement their effect on testosterone production while also keeping estradiol levels from getting too high.

 For example, let’s say a man who has been taking exogenous androgens for low T comes to my office for fertility treatment.
 After stopping the exogenous androgens, he has a baseline testosterone level of 168 ng/dL with a normal FSH.
 On clomiphene 50 mg daily his total testosterone increases to only 256 ng/dL, so he changes over to HCG 2,000 IU by injection three times per week.
 On this regimen, his total testosterone increases to 640 ng/dL with a normal free testosterone, but his estradiol has increased from 30 pg/mL to 85 pg/mL.
 He therefore decreases his HCG dosage to 1,500 IU three times per week and adds anastrazole 1 mg every other day to lower his elevated estradiol levels.
 On a repeat test, his lab values are now normalized, showing a total testosterone of 614 ng/dL with a normal free testosterone and estradiol of 48 pg/mL.